WebReflection/redefine/HOWTO.md

     });

 #### Real World Example: An Emitter Class
-This a simplified `Emitter` class with completely memory safe logic.
+This a simplified `Emitter` class with a logic optimized to save some memory and GC cycle.

     // generic basic Emitter constructor
     function Emitter(){}